-Mycotic agents of disease in human and other animals.
-Consideration of the biology of fungi; concepts of host-parasite relationships, including factors affecting virulence and immunity.
-Experience in systematic identification.

-530. (109.)
-Hematology (4) I, II

-Two lectures and six hours of laboratory.
+Prerequisites: Microbiology 310 with a minimum grade of C; Chemistry 250 or 251.
+Recommended: Chemistry 361A.
+Bacterial agents of disease in man and other animals.
+Consideration of host-parasite relationships, the biology of the inciting agents and mechanisms of host resistance.
+Laboratory experience in isolation and identification of bacterial pathogens.
+525. Medical Mycology (4) I, II Two lectures and six hours of laboratory.